justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 Cheney on the MTA, a technique introduced by Henry Baker, is used to implement the first generation of our garbage collector.
 Objects are allocated directly on the stack using `alloca` so allocations are very fast, do not cause fragmentation, and do not require a special pass to free unused objects.
 Baker's technique uses a copying collector for both the minor and major generations of collection.
 One of the drawbacks of using a copying collector for major GC is that it relocates all the live objects during collection.
 This is problematic for supporting native threads because an object can be relocated at any time, invalidating any references to the object.
 To prevent this either all threads must be stopped while major GC is running or a read barrier must be used each time an object is accessed.
 Both options add a potentially significant overhead so instead another type of collector is used for the second generation.

 Cyclone supports native threads by using a tracing collector based on the Doligez-Leroy-Gonthier (DLG) algorithm for major collections.
 An advantage of this approach is that objects are not relocated once they are placed on the heap.
 In addition, major GC executes asynchronously so threads can continue to run concurrently even during collections.

+For more background there are introductory articles on garbage collection in the [further reading section](#further-reading) that discuss underlying concepts and that are worthwhile to read in their own right.

 # Terms
 - Collector - A thread running the garbage collection code.
 The collector is responsible for coordinating and performing most of the work for major garbage collections.